 Matures in 100 days.
 (Open-pollinated seeds)

 Grow chickpeas as a garden vegetable, as a cover crop, or for sprouting seeds.
-To produce mature chickpeas, just follow these simple directions.
+To produce mature chickpeas, just follow these simple how to grow chickpeas directions.

 Season & Zone